Rietta1/cicd_jenkins_project/README.md

 Login into sonarqube and change password, but user and password is admin.

-**To configure Static code analysis: Sonarqube `http://54.245.66.159:9000`** Go to Administration , security, user , tokens and generate a token, copy the token, go to jenkins, manage jenkins , configure system , SonarQube servers( check env var, name= sonar , add the sonar url), apply save.
+**To configure Static code analysis: Sonarqube `http://54.245.66.159:9000`** Go to Administration, security, user, tokens and generate a token, copy the token, go to Jenkins, manage Jenkins, configure system, SonarQube servers( check env var, name= sonar, add the sonar url), apply save.
 Go back to Sonarqube servers ,click on 'add' , jenkins, global credentials kind = secret text, add the token copied from sonarqube server, save and apply

-**To configure Quality Gate Status Check : `http://54.245.66.159:9000`** Go to Administration, configuration, webhook, create (add name and jenkins url/sonarqube-webhook/ `http://54.245.66.159:8080/sonarqube-webhook/`)
+**To configure Quality Gate Status Check: `http://54.245.66.159:9000`** Go to Administration, configuration, webhook, create (add name and Jenkins url/sonarqube-webhook/ `http://54.245.66.159:8080/sonarqube-webhook/`)

 **To configure docker**
-Go to manage jenkins, add credentials, add username and password then, Go to pipeline syntax and create 'withCredentials: bind Credntials with variables',using Username and password (separated), then go and use username(USER) and password(PASS) add that to your shared lib or jenkinsfile.
+Go to manage Jenkins, add credentials, add a username and password then, Go to pipeline syntax and create 'withCredentials: bind Credntials with variables',using Username and password (separated), then go and use username(USER) and password(PASS) add that to your shared lib or jenkinsfile.